amrnn90/laravel-cursor-paginator/README.md

     /**
      * Default number of items per page.
      *
-     * This can be overridden by passing a first argument to the `cursorPaginate()` method.
+     * This can be overridden by passing a first argument to the `myCursorPaginate()` method.
      */
     'per_page' => 10,
 ];